 - Permanent scarring and disfigurement

-If you suffered damages in an accident with Valley Metro and you believe it was caused by negligence, you can pursue a personal injury claim against Valley Metro.
+If you suffered damages in an accident with city transit and you believe it was caused by negligence, you can pursue a personal injury claim against the city.

-Government entities have sovereign immunity, but the Arizona Tort Claims Act allows claims under specific guidelines.
-You will have to file a notice of claim with Valley Metro within 180 days of the injury.
+Government entities have sovereign immunity, but the Tort Claims Act allows claims under specific guidelines.

-The claim form must be completed in detail and you must include supporting evidence, clearly state the facts, and say why you think Valley Metro is responsible for your damages.
+The claim form must be completed in detail and you must include supporting evidence, clearly state the facts, and say why you think they are responsible for your damages.

 You will also have to indicate how much you want to be compensated and provide proof of expenses.

 If your claim isn’t accepted or approved within 60 days after submission, it is denied.
-You will then have a year to file a lawsuit against Valley Metro.
+You will then have a year to file a lawsuit.

-If you have suffered injuries in an accident involving Valley Metro, you should consult with a personal injury attorney who practices in the Chandler area.
+If you have suffered injuries in an accident involving the city, you should consult with a personal injury attorney who practices in that area.

 Accident injury lawyers work on a contingency basis, so you have nothing at all to lose.
 Your lawyer will not be paid until you are compensated for your damages.

-To have an Arizona personal injury attorney to review the details of your case and decide how to proceed, complete the Free Case Evaluation Form today!
+To have a personal injury attorney to review the details of your case and decide how to proceed, complete the Free Case Evaluation Form today!

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against Valley Metro, or any other party, you may not be entitled to any compensation.